Physics (PHYS)

 PHYS 6700.
 Biological Physics II.
 3 Credits.

 Physical principles of biological systems including advanced techniques in macromolecular structure (experimental and computational), molecular solvation and hydration models, thermostatistics, two-state models and cooperativity, elasticity and mechanics of soft tissues, chemical equilibria and reaction kinetics including enzymes.
-Prerequisites: PHYS 1650, MATH 2248, or Instructor permission.
+Prerequisites: Graduate student, knowledge of PHYS 1650 and MATH 2248 topics strongly recommended.

 PHYS 6990.
 Special Topics.
 1-18 Credits.